felo0917/Project_3_ML/README.md

 #### Model considered for the app </br >

 4 classes model('Eczema', 'Vascular Tumors', 'Bullous Disease', 'Nail Fungus').
-We are close to increasing our 23 classes model accuracy rate up to 80% using vgg16 mole and hyperparameter tuning
+We are close to increasing our 23 classes model accuracy rate up to 80% using vgg16 model and hyperparameter tuning

 <h3>issue</h3>
 <br>